linkedin/shiv/docs/django.rst

     # include the dependencies from `pip freeze`
     pip install -r <(pip freeze) --target dist/

-    # or, if you're using pipnev
+    # or, if you're using pipenv
     # pip install -r  <(pipenv lock -r) --target dist/

     # specify which files to be included in the build